 Election to be treated as a Qualifying Insurance Corporation.
-A new checkbox has been added on page 1 of Form 8621 for shareholders of stock of a foreign corporation that elect to treat such stock as the stock of a qualifying insurance corporation under section 1297(f)(2), which was added by section 14501 of the Tax Cuts and Jobs Act (TCJA).
+A checkbox was added on page 1 of Form 8621 for shareholders of stock of a foreign corporation that elect to treat such stock as the stock of a qualifying insurance corporation under section 1297(f)(2), which was added by section 14501 of the Tax Cuts and Jobs Act (TCJA).
 For more information, see Election To Be Treated as a Qualifying Insurance Corporation, later.